 - Save Americans $1.9 billion annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
-Find out how these furnaces can help you save on energy bills now.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
+Find out how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces